fsfw-dresden/usb-live-linux/features/README.md

       1 appimage

 ### Dependencies
-A feature may declare its dependencies in a Packages.md file conforming to the obscure format that is currently used in the [scripts](../scripts).
+Package dependencies are listed line-by-line in a plain text file "packages.apt".
+A feature can depend on another feature by putting a relative symlink to it into a folder "depends".